EcoCareSoftwareEngineering/backend/docs/webAPI.md

 #### Response

 ```
-Status Code 200
+Status 200 for success
+Status 500 for failure
 ```

 ### Unlock an IoT device

 If an IoT deivce has a pin code setup, `pinEnabled` will be true, use this endpoint to unlock the deivce.
+Once unlocked the device is unlocked until server is turned off.
+Future version of prototype will have a timeout feature.

 #### Request